Head of School

 Ereni Gleason Malfa ’89 became the first alumna head of school for St. Paul's School for Girls in July 2019.
 Ereni’s commitment to girls’ education and exemplary leadership style enable her to lead SPSG boldly into the future.

 Prior to returning to SPSG, she was head of the upper school at Roland Park Country School, an independent school for girls in kindergarten through grade 12, where she had an exemplary tenure as an administrator and faculty member.
 Ereni is a lifelong science educator and school administrator with 24 years of distinguished service.
 A Baltimore-area native, Ereni entered SPSG in 1985, later joined by her sister, Emily Gleason Reymer ’91, who entered in 1987.
 After graduating from SPSG, Ereni earned a Bachelor of Arts in Earth and Planetary Sciences and a Master of Science in Education, both from Johns Hopkins University.
 Ereni currently serves on the Board of The Heads Network and has volunteered her time for the Sally Nyborg Foundation and The Robert Packard Center for ALS Research at Johns Hopkins.
-She and her husband, Todd, are the proud parents of Tommy, a sixth grader, and Emmalina, a fourth grader.
+She and her husband, Todd, are the proud parents of Tommy and Emmalina.

 A Message from Ereni Gleason Malfa '89

 Grateful and glad!
 These two words capture how I feel about returning to St. Paul's School for Girls as Head of School exactly thirty years after graduating.
 Not only is it a community that feels like home, it is home.
 Every day I walk through the doors and am greeted by warm, welcoming faces—just as I was as a student.